pollosp/gce-idp/PITCHME.md

 Google Container Engine is a managed environment for deploying containerized applications.
 (https://cloud.google.com/container-engine/)

-Is anyone using with GKE or Kubernetes?
+Is anyone using GKE or Kubernetes?
 ---
 ## TERRAFORM